timschneeb/RootlessJamesDSP/README.md

 4. Start the patching process and install the patched APK once it is done.
 5. You can now use Spotify with RootlessJamesDSP.

+## Translations

+This application can be translated via Crowdin: https://crowdin.com/project/rootlessjamesdsp

+Not all languages are enabled at the moment in Crowdin.
+To request a new language, please open an issue here on GitHub.

 ## Downloads

 This app is available for free on Google Play: [https://play.google.com/store/apps/details?id=me.timschneeberger.rootlessjamesdsp](https://play.google.com/store/apps/details?id=me.timschneeberger.rootlessjamesdsp&utm_source=github&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1)